mathfirst/HIL-DD/readme.md

 The folder `data` is supposed to be **parallel** with the folder `HIL-DD`.
 2. Extract the TAR archive using the command: `tar -xzvf crossdocked_pocket10.tar.gz`.
 3. Download `test_protein.zip` from [here](https://drive.google.com/file/d/1gyrSIy8uYjtWgzhP5tQxptyR9QlN2o3R/view?usp=drive_link) and unzip it under `./configs`.
-4Preprocess data by running the **first** command in the Code Usage section.
+4. Preprocess data by running the **first** command in the Code Usage section.

 Please note that it may take approximately **2 hours** to preprocess the data when training ERFM or HIL-DD for the first time.
 This step is required for training and preference learning.